Do Salt Water Pools Stay Clean? Complete Maintenance Guide

 How Salt Water Pool Cleaning Actually Works

-Salt water generators work through electrolysis, converting dissolved salt (sodium chloride) into hypochlorous acid - the same sanitizing chlorine found in traditional pools.
+Salt water generators work through electrolysis, converting dissolved salt (sodium chloride) into chlorine gas that dissolves into hypochlorous acid and hypochlorite ions - the same sanitizing chlorine found in traditional pools.
 This process happens continuously while the pump runs, providing a steady supply of sanitizer.
 However, this automated chlorine production is just one component of pool cleanliness.

 The generator produces chlorine at levels typically between 1-3 ppm, which may not always be sufficient during heavy bather loads, hot weather, or when contaminants are introduced.
 Salt water pools still need active management to maintain proper FC (free chlorine) levels based on your CYA (stabilizer) levels.